abletech/team-training-day/1-sudoku/sudoku.md

-# Sudoku 1 Modeling Logic
+# 1: Sudoku

-##Learning Competencies

-* Model a simple real-world system in code
+##Goals of the challenge
+- Model & plan out a solution to a problem.
-* Use Pseudocode effectively to model problem-solving in pairs
+- Use Pseudocode effectively to model problem-solving in pairs
+- Use TDD to help with your understanding of the problem/solution and verify your code.
+- Complete a solution for a non-trivial problem (if you have time!).

 ##Summary